Publication Date: Wednesday September 16, 1998

 Andale Taqueria, 209 University Ave., 323-2939

 OK, so you sip your double decaf latte with a view of El Camino Real, but the venerable Cafe Borrone is about as close as you're going to get to the bustling, see-and-be-seen atmosphere of a Euro cafe.
 They even still allow smoking at the many outdoor tables.
 The elegant edibles here include cheese and fruit plates, soups, sandwiches, quiche and a famous tiramisu.
 And of course they have all your favorite specialty coffee drinks.
 Ah, and those frozen mochas.
 There are few better places on the Midpeninsula for people-watching.
 The people who hang out here range from tweedy Stanford professors to business professionals to pierced teenagers.
 There's live Dixieland jazz on most Friday nights.
-For the second year, Caffe Verona finished second with 33 votes.
-Mike's Cafe and Printer's Inc. tied for third.
+For the second year, Caffe Verona came in a close second.

 Cafe Borrone, 1010 El Camino Real, Menlo Park, 327-0830

-The runaway choice for Best Cake is once again The Prolific Oven, which received 143 votes this year.
-Owned by Menlo Park resident Harriet Spier, the bakery specializes in cakes, breads, muffins and cookies of Spier's invention.
-The bakery's best-sellers are chocolate cakes with variations: chocolate cake with rum cream cheese frosting, chocolate cake with coffee cream cheese frosting, chocolate orange almond, chocolate on chocolate.
+The runaway choice for best cake store is once again The Prolific Oven.
+Owned by GHS Champion Inc., the bakery specializes in cakes, breads, muffins and cookies.
+The bakery's best sellers are chocolate cakes with variations: chocolate cake with rum cream cheese frosting, chocolate cake with coffee cream cheese frosting, chocolate orange almond, chocolate on chocolate.
 Wedding cakes, a specialty, come adorned with gorgeous sprays of fresh flowers.
-At Passover, the bakery makes specialty cakes using matzoh meal and recently introduced the new chocolate Passover Decadence cake.
-Spier also has a reputation for being environmentally conscious.
-She recycles or composts everything from newspapers to banana peels to coffee grounds, and donates leftovers to local food closets.
-Second place in this category goes to Just Desserts with 29 votes, and Palo Alto Baking Co. placed third.
+At Passover, the bakery makes specialty cakes using matzoh meal, and recently introduced the new chocolate Passover Decadence cake.

-Su Hong, the perennial favorite for Best Chinese Restaurant, received 80 votes to take the crown once again.
-The restaurant has built its reputation on familiarity--all the traditional favorites are here--and convenience, offering takeout service that is utilized constantly by workers and students on tight budgets and tighter schedules.
-The menu is standard as far as Chinese restaurants go, but location and quality make Su Hong a favorite among many.
-Mandarin Gourmet, which also has a loyal following, placed second once again with 51 votes, and Jing Jing placed third with 27 votes.
+Su Hong, the perennial favorite for best Chinese restaurant, took the crown once again this year.
+Who says familiarity breeds contempt?
+The restaurant has built its reputation on serving up all the traditional favorites year in and year out, offering takeout service that is utilized constantly by workers and students on tight budgets and tighter schedules.
+The menu is standard as far as Chinese restaurants go, but location and consistent quality make Su Hong a favorite among many.
+Mandarin Gourmet, which also has a loyal following, placed second once again and Jing Jing placed third.

 Su Hong Restaurant, 1039 El Camino Real, Menlo Park, 323-6852; 4101 El Camino Way, Palo Alto, 493-3836

-Is it any coincidence that the restaurant that swept the Comfort Food category last year and this year also consistently takes top honors in the Milkshake division?
-Ah, the Peninsula Fountain and Grill, more commonly referred to as the Peninsula Creamery, is a place where even vegetarians have been known to consider the virtues of a carnivorous existence.
-Where some of the most devoted calorie counters have stopped their tabulating.
-Where many a cholesterol-phobe has come to believe--over a "breakfust" of bacon and eggs, or a mountainous helping of meatloaf and mashed potatoes (extra gravy)--that it's all in the genes anyway, so we might as well indulge.
-It's comforting just to walk in the doors of this downtown establishment, with its marbled Formica table-tops, '50s-style decor and nostalgic advertisements on the walls.
-The grill easily beat out its closest competitors in the Comfort Food category with 42 votes: Stickney's placed second, and Good Earth nabbed third.
-In the Milkshake category, it wasn't even close: The Creamery was the choice of 197 voters.
-Foster's Freeze came in second, and Taxi's Hamburgers took third place.
+Comfort food in this country seems to be code for food that is unstintingly fat laden, big as your head and accompanied by mashed spuds.
+Ah, the Peninsula Fountain and Grill, more commonly referred to as Peninsula Creamery, is a place where even vegetarians have been known to consider the virtues of a carnivorous existence; where some of the most devoted calorie counters have stopped their tabulating; where many a cholesterol-phobe has come to believe--over a "breakfust" of bacon and eggs, or a mountainous helping of meatloaf and mashed potatoes (extra gravy)--that it's all in the genes anyway, so we might as well indulge.
+It's comforting just to walk in the doors of this downtown establishment, with its marbled Formica tabletops, '50s-style decor and nostalgic advertisements on the walls.
+The grill easily beat out its closest competitors in the comfort food category: Max's Opera Cafe placed second (clearly size does matter).

 Peninsula Fountain and Grill, 566 Emerson St., Palo Alto, 323-3131